Alderbrook Resort & Spa: Moving the highway

 For decades Washington State Route 106 separated Alderbrook from its public parking area, forcing guests to cross the busy highway with their luggage and catching motorists by surprise.
 As a part of the 2002 renovation, a half-mile section of the highway was rerouted behind the parking lot and administrative buildings.
 The engineering and permitting necessary for the move delayed the reopening of the Inn by nearly a year, but rerouting the highway was essential to creating a sense of arrival in the destination resort.
 The highway construction included improvements to the salmon habitat on Alderbrook Creek which runs alongside the lodge.

 Alderbrook closed for renovation in September 2002.
 The newly branded Alderbrook Resort and Spa opened in June 2004 with opening celebrations over the 4th of July weekend.
 The new resort consisted of 77 guest rooms, 16 guest cottages, 6,600 sf of meeting space, a spa, an indoor pool and Jacuzzi, a fitness center, a restaurant, a lounge, and a marina.

 In 2008 the Lady Alderbrook, a 53-foot cruise boat, was purchased and moored at the Alderbrook dock to provide guests with canal cruises and an alternate venue for special parties.

-In 2009 a new, more environmentally friendly, the dock was installed at Alderbrook.
+In 2009 a new, more environmentally friendly dock was installed at Alderbrook.
 The new dock replaced creosote-treated wood with composite decking and Styrofoam floats with polyethylene.
 It also featured "stops" to keep it elevated above the beach at low tide to protect sea life.